 Position: The third chakra is situated in your solar plexus, roughly at the entrance of your stomach.

-Vibration: The vibration of the third chakra gives it a bright yellow colour and the musical note E.
+Vibration: The vibration of the third chakra gives it a bright yellow color and the musical note E.

 Chakra 4: The Heart Chakra

-Position: This chakra is located in the centre of our chest, our heart space.
+Position: This chakra is located in the center of our chest, our heart space.

-Vibration: The vibration of the heart chakra gives it a green colour and the musical note F.
+Vibration: The vibration of the heart chakra gives it a green color and the musical note F.

 At a subtle level, our connection with our spirituality may suffer, we might have difficulties in forgiving ourselves and others, and hold a lot of resentment.
-The feelings and emotions of an active fourth chakra are compassion, love, acceptance, forgiveness, equanimity, equality, sense of oneness, generosity, expansion, openness.
-How glorious.
+The feelings and emotions of an active fourth chakra are compassion, love, acceptance, forgiveness, equanimity, equality, a sense of oneness, generosity, expansion, and openness.
+How glorious!